You think you did nothing on your WordPress website and suddenly you got such error?

 You are not alone.
 I got such error myself on blogs I didn’t touch for years.

-I will list other solutions I found which didn’t help me, but may be will be useful to others.
+I will list other solutions I found online which didn’t help me, but may be will be useful to others.

 What didn’t work

 - The first suggestion I found by googling this error message was to replace corrupted source files.
 I.e. download fresh WordPress setup files and replace my installation except wp-content folder and wp-config.php file.
 I tried it, but it didn’t help at all.